BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Optical Tests

 If the materials are not birefringent, then we expect no relationship between the sample rotation angle and the fit phase slope.
 If the material exhibits uniaxial birefringence (one fast axis and one slow axis orthogonal to each other), then we expect the same change in electrical length on measurements rotated 180 degrees from each other; in other words, $S_{21}$ phase slopes fitting a sine wave with a fit phase offset ($x$), amplitude ($A$), and amplitude offset ($y$) over the sample rotation ($2\theta$):

 We fit both a flat line and a sin(2$\theta$) wave to the measurements to test the null hypothesis.
-The sine wave fit has two more degrees of freedom than the flat line, and therefore the $\delta \chi^2$ between the flat fits and the sin(2$\theta$) fits would have to exceed the extra degrees of freedom to be significant, which they do not.
+The sine wave fit has two more degrees of freedom than the flat line, and therefore the $\delta \chi^2$ between the flat fits and the sin(2$\theta$) fits would have to exceed the extra degrees of freedom to be significant.
+The $\delta \chi^2$ between each materials' fits are approximately 0.6 (specifically, the HDPE $\delta \chi^2=0.64$, the 1 atm HMPE $\delta \chi^2= 0.56$ and the 10 atm HMPE $\delta \chi^2=0.60$)---well below the two extra degrees of freedom in the birefringent sin(2$\theta$) model---which does not allow us to reject the null hypothesis.

 We might expect more than one fast or slow axis induced by the HMPE weave in the laminate.
 However, these measurements cannot constrain more than a uniaxial birefringent effect.
 We would also expect that extruded HDPE would act more like a traditional uniaxial birefringent material---as we suspect that the extrusion should induce a preferred orientation of polymer crystals along one axis in the manufacturing process---which should be captured by these measurements \citep{Paine2013}.
 The HDPE was also the thickest of the samples tested, and therefore would induce the largest phase difference and the greatest chance of detection.
 There is no strong evidence for a detection of birefringence in the extruded HDPE sample.
 As such, we set an upper limit on birefringence in the laminate windows at the maximum level of the fit sin(2$\theta$) amplitudes.
 The maximum fit amplitude in electrical length is approximately 0.008 mm for any of the materials, or approximately a 0.02 change in index for the thinnest laminate.